rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory/README.md

 ### AArch64: `_arch/aarch64/memory/mmu.rs`

 This file contains the `AArch64` `MMU` driver.
-The paging granule is hardcoded here (`64 KiB` page descriptors).
+The granule is hardcoded here (`64 KiB` page descriptors).

-The actual page tables are stored in a global instance of the `PageTables` struct:
+The actual translation tables are stored in a global instance of the `TranslationTables` struct:

 ```rust
 /// A table descriptor for 64 KiB aperture.